raghav-karn/raghav-karn.github.io/README.md

 - Added a 3D card in hero section from my previous project (Dimensions of Blåhaj).
 - Added cool blur, gradients, as well as the 3D card and window dialog box popups for a stack of uniqueness.

-## The fun part — Learning! 😋
+## The fun part — Beautifying! 😋
 > Playing around, making small changes to refine and add the beautiful blur for a glassmorphic-design, using NOTHING-like Doto font, adding a fun 3D card and popups was a fun venture!

-## The rough part — Animating the 3D model¡ 🎊
+## The rough part — Icons and Hamburger¡ 🎊
 > Searching for SVGs outside of Bootstrap Studio, wandering into Google Fonts Icons but the icons as fonts could not be formatted in the way as preferred, so had to download 2 icons from there.
 Also, I couldn't figure out a hamburger menu for mobile version for now, so now hamburgers. ;-;

 ## Credits 🤝
 **From online sources**: Bootstrap Icons, Google Fonts Icons, Google Fonts (Poppins, Doto), CDNFonts.com (Bimbo font)

-**From previous projects**: Dimensions of Blåhaj, HOdrogen PerHOxide, Portico
+**From previous projects**: Dimensions of Blåhaj (inspo for background gradient and blur), HOdrogen PerHOxide (inspo for popup dialogs), Portico (for inspiration/inspo)

 ---